What is A/R Factoring?

 - Apply for a factoring & credit protection facility

-- The businesses client’s creditworthiness is confirmed
+- Confirmation of businesses client’s creditworthiness

 - A funding, AR management & credit protection proposal is provided in less than 24 hours